zachleat/zachleat.com/web/_posts/2018-05-01-extra-readable-titles.md

 If you want the text to grow or shrink at a reduced rate, you can use `calc` to sum a `vw` unit with a fixed CSS unit (like `px` or `em`)—but getting your boundaries aligned properly is a bit more difficult and beyond the scope of what I’d like to cover here.
 An exercise left up to the reader 😇.

+_Update on 2018 May 25_: There is an incredible article written by <a href="https://fvsch.com/">Florens Verschelde</a> about <a href="https://fvsch.com/code/css-locks/">The Math of CSS Locks</a> which covers this exact subject.
+Seriously, go read it—it’s amazing.

 ### Twin Props

 {% highlight css %}